Вземете подарък чаша с избрани хостинг планове!

 Jump.BG

-A domain is more than just a web address.
-It represents ownership, access to services and often the public identity of a business or project.
-If control over it is lost, the consequences can be serious — from website downtime and email service disruption to a complete takeover by an unauthorised party.
-One of the most common ways this happens is through unauthorised transfers, where the domain is moved to another registrar without the owner's approval.
+One of the most common ways this happens is through unauthorized transfers, where a domain is moved to another registrar without the owner’s approval.
 This is where domain locking plays a critical role.
-It acts as a safeguard that restricts changes and prevents transfers unless specific conditions are met.
+It acts as a safeguard, restricting changes and preventing transfers unless specific conditions are met.

 The purpose of this mechanism is to separate routine management from high-impact changes that affect ownership or control.
-This reduces the probability of accidental modification and limits the effectiveness of compromised credentials when attacking domain accounts.
+By doing so, it reduces the chance of accidental modifications and limits the effectiveness of compromised credentials when targeting domain accounts.

 Registry-Level Enforcement